aashari/boilerplate-bun-restapi/GUIDE.md

 ## Testing the API with curl

-Now that the API is running, you can test the endpoints using `curl` commands.
+The following sections demonstrate how to interact with the API endpoints using curl commands.

 ### 1. Test the root endpoint